 The vast majority of my clients are in tech and have the Myers-Briggs type ENFP.

-ENFP CEOs are a rare breed.
-They make up only about 7% of all CEOs.
-But I love working with them because of their amazing mental makeup.
+ENFP CEOs only make up only about 7% of all CEOs.
+I love working with them.
+They have a very rare mental makeup.

 ENFP CEOs are disinterested in managing details.
 They don’t like hierarchical power structures.
 They’re sincerely empathetic and eager to develop humane relationships with their employees and collaborators.
 Business, to them, isn’t about making money.
 It’s about creating and collaborating on something of meaning.